zzalscv2/FFEA/doc/4-Tutorial/0-Tutorial.md

 Tutorial {#Tutorial}
 =========================
-_
-This part of the manual provides a tutorial.
-We will use a publicly available structure which can be downloaded through the EMDB (http://www.ebi.ac.uk/pdbe/emdb) and move through the entire FFEA process, until we arrive at a trajectory that can be visualised and analysed via the FFEAanalysis toolkit.

-General workflow
+Overview
 ----------------

 In order to begin an FFEA simulation, you first require a `.vol` mesh for every different `blob` that you want to simulate in your system.
-Once you have the structures, you can set up an input file (.ffea) to set the parameters of the simulation and the overall arrangement of your molecules.
+Once you have the structures, you can then set up an input file (.ffea) to set the parameters of the simulation and the overall arrangement of your molecules.

 The `.vol` mesh can be generated using